-- International Convention on the Prevention and Punishment and Punishment of the Crime of Genocide - International Convention on the Elimination of All Forms of Racial Discrimination - International Covenant on Civil and Political Rights - International Covenant on Economic, Social and Cultural Rights - Convention on the Elimination of All Forms of Discrimination against Women - Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment - Conventions on the Rights of the Child - Convention relating to the Status of Refugees - International Convention Relating on the Protection of the Rights of All Migrants and Members of Their Families (Signed but not yet ratified) - Rome Statute of the International Criminal Court
+• International Convention on the Elimination of All Forms of Racial Discrimination (Signed but not yet ratified)

+- International Covenant on Civil and Political Rights (Signed but not yet ratified) - International Covenant on Economic, Social and Cultural Rights - Convention on the Elimination of All Forms of Discrimination against Women - Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (Signed but not yet ratified) - Conventions on the Rights of the Child - Convention relating to the Status of Refugees - International Convention on the Protection of All Migrants and Members of Their Families (Signed but not yet ratfied) - Rome Statute of the International Criminal Court (Signed but not yet ratified)

 Human Development Index (HDI) is a composite index that measures the level of well-being in 177 nations in the world.
 It uses factors such as poverty, literacy, life-expectancy, education, gross domestic product, and purchasing power parity to assess the average achievements in each nation.
 It has been used in the United Nation's Human Development Report since 1993.

-- Human Poverty Index Ranking is based on certain indicators used to calculate the Human Poverty Index.
-Probability at birth of not surviving to age 40, adult literacy rate, population without sustainable access to an improved water source, and population below income poverty line are the indicators assessed in this measure. - The Gini Index measures inequality based on the distribution of family income or consumption.
-A value of 0 represents perfect equality (income being distributed equally), and a value of 100 perfect inequality (income all going to one individual). - The calculation of the total crime rate is the % of the total population which has been effected by property crime, robbery, sexual assault, assault, or bribery (corruption) related occurrences.
+Human Poverty Index Ranking is based on certain indicators used to calculate the Human Poverty Index.
+Probability at birth of not surviving to age 40, adult literacy rate, population without sustainable access to an improved water source, and population below income poverty line are the indicators assessed in this measure.

+The Gini Index measures inequality based on the distribution of family income or consumption.
+A value of 0 represents perfect equality (income being distributed equally), and a value of 100 perfect inequality (income all going to one individual).

+The calculation of the total crime rate is the % of the total population which has been effected by property crime, robbery, sexual assault, assault, or bribery (corruption) related occurrences.